St. George's Austrian High School: School library

 The current school library opened in 1988, after 2 small libraries within the school building were brought together.
-As of 2020, it contains more than 26,000 books, 20 periodicals/magazines in Turkish, German and English, and CDs/DVDs.
+As of 2020, it contains more than 26,000 books, 20 periodicals and magazines in Turkish, German and English, and CDs/DVDs.

-Alumni
+Alumni event

 Alumni of Sankt Georg gather every year in the last week of April at a re-union called "Strudeltag".
-Another annual re-union is organised around May in Vienna, which is intended for the graduates of Sankt Georg living/studying in Austria or in other European countries.
+Another annual re-union is organised around May in Vienna, which is intended for the graduates of Sankt Georg living and studying in Austria or in other European countries.